bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/persistence-and-builder.md

 title: Usage with Bigraph Builder
 ---

-## Creating a Builder by loading persisted bigraph meta-models
+## Creating a Builder by loading persisted Bigraph Meta-models

 The user must supply the signature and the filename or instance of the meta-model to instantiate a builder class.
 Therefore, the `PureBigraphBuilder` provides the following static methods: